 The Culture Trip travel writer

 Bordeaux, Costa Navarino, and Shropshire; hotels, spas and my local – just a few of the places I’ve visited as part of my job as both an editorial and advertorial travel writer for The Culture Trip.
 As delightful as it is being plied with Prosecco and exploring hidden corners of a foreign city, for me the real joy is in exploring the colourful language I can use to make readers feel they were there with me once I’m back at home at my desk.

 Candid film reviewer

-Writing for Candid I’ve been afforded the freedom to explore my personal voice a little more thanks to its penchant for longer length journalism and desire to promote its writers’ considered opinions.
-Popcorn at film screenings and canapés at press events mean I’m always hungry for my next commission.
+Writing for Candid I was afforded the freedom to explore my personal voice a little more thanks to its penchant for longer length journalism and desire to promote its writers’ considered opinions.
+Popcorn at film screenings and canapés at press events meant I was always hungry for my next commission.

 Your Coffee Break features editor

 My job as journalist and features editor at Your Coffee Break magazine taught me a lot, including the fact that I can stretch puns to within an inch of their life and that attending incredible events actually counts as work.
 But more importantly I also learnt how to create stories that both engross readers and satisfy clients, how to successfully use social media to establish and uphold brand reputation, and how to supervise other writers.

 Want to know what I’m like to work with?

 “Being the Founder and Editor at Your Coffee Break, I have worked closely with Anouszka.
 She has proved to be a valuable asset to the magazine and I saw her reliably go above and beyond her duties.
 Whether it’d be writing up fashion reviews, working closely with designers and celebrities to write up interview features or attending fashion shows during London Fashion Week – and even assisting as a model during photo shoots – she rose through the ranks and impressed myself and our clients, over and over again.
 I only have positive things to say about her.”